The Layoff Lady

 • As a project manager, while scanning a newsletter from the Project Management Institute, you read an article entitled "Top Five Causes of Scope Creep."
 You save the article in your Project Management magazine for later reference.

-Gathering possible information to post when you run across it, organizing it, and making it easy to access later on will save you a lot of time figuring out what to post.
+Gathering possible information to post when you run across it, organizing it, and making it easy to access will save you a lot of time figuring out what to post.

 Buffer